mcdaqc/devfolio/README.md

 # Personal devfolio

-Fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+Fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JS.